 The plan provides for shares of common stock and cash to be awarded to officers and key employees based on performance targets set by the Nominating and Compensation Committee of the Board of Directors (the "Committee").
 The Company's shareholders approved 500,000 shares to be issued under the plan.
-Due to the adoption of the Long-Term Incentive Compensation Plan in December 2013, no additional shares can be awarded under the 2007 Plan.
-As of June 30, 2015, 215,082 shares have been issued.
-The Committee selected consolidated operating results for organic net sales growth and fully-diluted earnings per share as the performance goals for the three-year performance period beginning July 1, 2012 and ending on June 30, 2015 (2013-2015).
-The Committee has also specified that payouts, if any, for awards earned in these performance periods will be 60% stock and 40% cash.
-Awards will be paid to participants as soon as practicable following the end of the performance periods subject to Committee approval and verification of results.
-The compensation cost related to the number of shares to be granted under each performance period is fixed on the grant date, which is the date the performance period begins.
-The compensation cost related to the cash portion of the award is re-measured based on the equity award's estimated fair value at the end of each reporting period.
-The accrual is based on the probable outcomes of the performance conditions.
-The short-term portion of the recorded cash award payable is classified within current liabilities, payroll and related items, and the long-term portion of the recorded cash award payable is classified within other long-term liabilities in the consolidated balance sheets.
-As of June 30, 2015, the Company has recorded the cash-portion of awards payable of \$0.7 million within current liabilities.
-For fiscal year ended June 30, 2014, the Company recorded the cash-portion of awards payable of \$0.6 million within current liabilities and \$0.4 million within long-term liabilities.
-For the fiscal years ended June 30, 2015, 2014 and 2013, the Company recorded expense of \$0.6 million, \$0.9 million and \$1.2 million, respectively.
+A total of 240,325 shares were issued from this plan, following the final distributions in September 2015.
+No additional shares can be awarded under the 2007 plan.
+The Committee selected consolidated operating results for organic net sales growth and fully-diluted earnings per share as the performance goals for the three-year performance periods.
+Payouts for awards earned in these performance periods were 60% stock and 40% cash.
+The compensation cost related to the number of shares granted under each performance period was fixed on the grant date, which was the date the performance period began.
+The short-term portion of the recorded cash award payable was classified within current liabilities, "payroll and related items", and the long-term portion of the recorded cash award payable is classified within long-term liabilities, "other liabilities", in the consolidated balance sheets.
+As of June 30, 2016, the company had no liability related to the 2007 plan.
+As of June 30, 2015, the Company recorded the cash-portion of awards payable of \$0.7 million within current liabilities.
+For the fiscal years ended June 30, 2016, 2015 and 2014, the Company recorded expense of \$0.0 million, \$0.6 million and \$0.9 million, respectively.